NAHB Supports National Safety Month – June 2023

 Each week in June will focus on a different workplace safety topic.
 NAHB encourages members to hold brief safety stand downs each week on the designated safety topics.

 Weekly Safety Topics

 We all know the dangers of substance use on the job.
 But did you know mental distress, stress and fatigue are also impairing?
-NAHB launched the Member Mental Health and Wellbeing and Opioids in the Home Building Industry initiatives that contain resources to recognize the signs and address impairment, in all its forms.
+NAHB launched the Member Mental Health and Wellbeing and Opioids in the Home Building Industry initiatives, as well as Video Toolbox Talks on Mental Health Awareness and Substance Misuse, that contain resources to recognize the signs and address impairment, in all its forms.

 Share Your Story

 Post pictures and recaps on social media after your stand downs using the hashtags #NSM and/or #Safety365 and tag @NAHBhome and @NSCsafety to show your support for National Safety Month.